 We believe communities are their own change-agents and solutions must be driven by people’s lived experiences, driving us to approach all collaborations with a commitment to the inherent value and worth of individual contributions.
 This involves reaching out from the center to the margins, and including those who are frequently silenced by emerging power structures.

-Currently, UHAI has a Board of 4 Eastern African activists from the sexual and gender minorities and sex worker movements, and the 2 Co-Executive Directors who are the secretary to the Board.
+Currently, UHAI has a Board of 5 Eastern African activists from the sexual and gender minorities and sex worker movements, and the 2 Co-Executive Directors who are the secretaries to the Board.
 The Board governs and has fiduciary responsibility over UHAI.
 This means they ensure UHAI fulfills her mission and goals.
 The Board accomplishes this oversight and monitoring function by keeping informed about UHAI activities, and making decisions to guide us to success.
-The Board validates peer grants decisions by the PGC, and approves strategic and opportunity grants recommendations by UHAI’s staff.
-The Board also authorises change in UHAI policy, and itself selects and invites successive Board members.
+The board also authorises changes in UHAI's policy and itself selects and invites successive Board Members.

 Our team is comprised of highly qualified activist professionals recruited from, and representing the diversity of Eastern Africa’s sexual and gender minorities, sex worker, and allied movements staff UHAI.